 |#||The # wildcard in the Day-of-week field specifies a certain instance of the specified day of the week within a month.
 For example, 3#2 would be the second Tuesday of the month: the 3 refers to Tuesday because it is the third day of each week, and the 2 refers to the second day of that type within the month.|

-Table 2: Description of supported wild cards for cron expression
+Table 2: Description of supported wilds cards for cron expression

-- To store a new secret in Secrets Manager, repeat steps 1-6 from Use case 1.
+- To store a new secret in Secrets Manager repeat steps 1-6 above.